You may be billed the difference between what your insurer pays and the fee your provider normally charges.

 The person who is eligible to have health insurance through the Medicare or Medicaid program.

-This is the amount that has been paid for a covered person during the calendar year or plan year.
+The amount that has been paid for a covered person during the calendar year or plan year.

-Benefit period refers to time during which you are admitted and treated at a hospital or skilled nursing facility.
+The time during which you are admitted and treated at a hospital or skilled nursing facility.
 The benefit period begins the day you go to the facility and ends when you have not received hospital or skilled nursing care for 60 days in a row.
 If you go into the hospital after one benefit period has ended, a new benefit period begins.